wp-plugins/commentluv/readme.txt

 4. edit post comments

 == ChangeLog ==

+= 2.92.8 =

+* updated : translation for Bengali
+* updated : translation for Turkish
+* added : allow swap of [type] with 'blog post' so old versions that are updated but not modified will look better

 = 2.92.7 =

 * fixed : enclose title in cdata tags in send feed file function to prevent invalid xml errors